Complete Golf Store Business Logo

 Unless you're purchasing an entirely new set of irons, the club head's weight and construction play a significant part in deciding the shaft you choose.
 If your club head is too heavy, but you're not in the market for a new set of clubs, consider switching to a lighter shaft to lower the club's total weight.

 Therefore, you are not prepared to use a club that requires exceptional ball hitting (i.e., blades).
-In contrast, you should also avoid clubs with excessive forgiveness because they diminish your shot shaping ability, feedback, and total ball distance.
+In contrast, you should also avoid clubs with excessive forgiveness because they diminish your shot-shaping ability, feedback, and total ball distance.
 Therefore, it is optimal to settle for a club that offers the best of both worlds, as each club on our list does in its own manner.

 Custom Fit

-Custom club fittings might be daunting if you're a beginner or if you're not comfortable hitting golf balls in front of others, but they're a necessary step in the club-buying process.
-We recommend having a shortlist of three or four iron heads you like the appearance of before undergoing a custom fitting and then reducing that list down to the best option for your game during this process.
+Custom club fittings might be daunting if you’re a beginner or if you’re not comfortable hitting balls in front of others, but they’re a necessary step in the club-buying process.
+We recommend having a short list of three or four iron heads you like the appearance of before undergoing a custom fitting and then reducing that list down to the best option for your game during this process.

 Final Thoughts

-While there is no "best" iron, your swing, aesthetic preferences, and money will determine which one you should use.
+While there is no “best” iron, your swing, aesthetic preferences, and budget will determine which one you should use.
 We are convinced you cannot go wrong with any of these if you choose the proper shaft.
 Also, if your previous irons were fitted and the lie angles were altered, be sure to do the same with your new clubs.

 If you've recently reached a handicap of 10, we strongly advise you to switch to player distance irons.
 You can attempt to get a low handicap with your current irons, but using new ones that maximize distance and feel will allow you to learn more efficiently and achieve a low handicap much more quickly.